Last updated on July 17th, 2023 at 08:39 pm

 Superior Drummer 3 by Toontrack (Windows, Mac)

-It’s designed for hours of in-depth tweaking and editing, and its emphasis is not on composing music fast, but rather creating the best sounding drum tracks you can.
+It’s designed for hours of in-depth tweaking and editing and its emphasis is not on composing music fast, but rather on creating the best-sounding drum tracks you can.

 This is because it comes with over 230 GB of raw, unprocessed sounds in 44.1kHz/24-bit, giving you full control over the processing of those files, unlike EZdrummer.

-Toontrack has also made transferring presets from EZdrummer 2 to Superior Drummer extremely easy.
+Toontrack has made transferring presets from EZdrummer 3 to Superior Drummer extremely easy, which should at least help things get moving a bit quicker in SD3.

 Lastly, Superior Drummer 3 also allows you to drag-and-drop drum audio tracks into the “Tracker” window to identify hits, replace sounds or convert entire drum tracks to MIDI.

-Just like with EZdrummer, SD3 allows for loads of expansion packs.
+Just like with EZdrummer, SD3 allows for loads of expansion packs which are available here.

 What are its strengths; Good for creating the best-sounding drum tracks thanks to its in-depth tweaking capabilities.